anjani-dhrangadhariya/persian-hindi/letter_ba.md

 | Beqarár      |             |             |           |               |              |                                     |            |                                                                  |
 | Bemisaal     |             |             |           |               |              |                                     |            |                                                                  |
 | Behisaab     |             |             |           |               |              |                                     |            |                                                                  |

+Sen, R. (1841).
+A dictionary in Persian and English, with the pronunciation of Persian words in the roman character.
+Printed at the Baptist Mission Press.

+#languages #persian #hindi #urdu #hindustani #transliteration #dictionary